ManishChahar148/Single-Page-E-Commerce-Website-using-MEAN-stack/README.md

 1. Go to Adminpanel folder , open that folder in cmd, run command : npm install node-modules --save
 2. Go to Frontend folder and follow similar steps as above
 3. Go to Backend folder, open folder in cmd and run the command: npm install -g node-modules
-4. also create a  empty folder named attach inside backend folder.
+4. also create a  empty folder named "attach" inside backend folder.
 5. install all the packages which are required in api .js file in the backend folder.